tc39/notes/meetings/2016-05/may-24.md

 DE: What's the advantage over doing this for both?
 Once we have syntax there seems no advantage in not using syntax.

-MS: you still need to save the frames in STC for the error stack or for debugging.
+MLS: you still need to save the frames in STC for the error stack or for debugging.

 MM: The kind of stack traces you're collecting for promise, is that only after 128 frames you loose elided tail calls, which seems good to me.

-MS: are you assuming you would not lose any frame with STC?
+MLS: are you assuming you would not lose any frame with STC?

 MM: they would always be lost.
 The PTC tail frames that are not STC marked would be all kept in a pure STC system, and only the 128 more recent frames would be kept in a PTC + STC system.

-MS: Our intention is to never use ShadowChicken when the webinspector is closed.
+MLS: Our intention is to never use ShadowChicken when the webinspector is closed.
 Performance overhead of 8-10%, also a memory user.
 Scope chain copies keep live locals that could be collected.

 MM: I'm only concerned about PC rather than variables.

-MS: Main advantage of tailcalls is that locals can be collected after the call.
+MLS: Main advantage of tailcalls is that locals can be collected after the call.

 YK: any modern testing framework will report the stack frame when there is an error.
 It is important to understand the path taken through the code at the error.
 You don't want to lose frames, even with STC.